Little Fish breakfast

 • price 2 of 4

-With three locations in Culver City, Woodland Hills and Pico-Robertson, Alexander Phaneuf and Or Amsalam's once-tiny bakery focused on naturally leavened breads has grown into a best-in-class breakfast destination in its own right.
+With locations in Culver City, Woodland Hills, Pico-Robertson and soon-to-open Beverly Hills, Alexander Phaneuf and Or Amsalam's once-tiny bakery focused on naturally leavened breads has grown into a best-in-class breakfast destination in its own right.
 The same detail-oriented baking process goes into Lodge Bread's excellent coffee cake and other pastries, as well as toasts and sandwiches, and the tea and coffee are top-notch as well.
 Indulge in their humongous cinnamon rolls slathered with cream cheese icing, or opt for the toast topped with ricotta and jam; for those who prefer savory over sweet, the luscious eggplant hummus with the Jerusalem bagel or a warm piece of pita will more than satisfy.

 • American